jekymin8232/vitalguardai-com/VitalGuard_V43_8_Audit_Scope_Map.md

 ---

 > **A note on this document.**
-> This scope map was produced by the development team before engaging an external vendor.
-It identifies, line by line, every area we consider security-sensitive — including the areas where we are least confident.
-We believe a security audit is most productive when the team being audited discloses its own uncertainty first, rather than waiting for a vendor to find it.
+> A note on this document.
+This scope map was prepared by the project maintainer prior to engaging an external vendor.
+It identifies, line by line, every area considered security-sensitive — including the parts where uncertainty is highest.
+I believe a security audit is most effective when the project itself discloses its own uncertainties first, rather than waiting for an external vendor to discover them independently.
 All CTRL+F search strings in this document are verbatim extracts from the live source file; paste them directly into a text editor to jump to the exact location.

 ---